 Who is Iris?
 And what’s up with this whole Rainbow Tiger thing?

-Iris is a character I invented that somewhere along the way became the mascot of this site.
+Iris is a character I invented that somewhere along the way became the mascot of this site and my online alter ego.
 She’s a boisterous 9 year old rainbow striped tiger living in a family of orange tigers.
-She and her 11 year old sister Jane push each other’s buttons quite a bit, but way down deep they really do love each other, I swear. 😉 Iris is a nonconformist and thrives on doing her own thing, while straitlaced Jane constantly worries about what people think and always follows the rules.
+She and her 11 year old sister Jane push each other’s buttons quite a bit, but way down deep they really do love each other, I swear!
+Iris is a nonconformist and thrives on doing her own thing, while straitlaced Jane constantly worries about what people think and always follows the rules.
 I chose Iris as the mascot of this site because I wanted to let people know that it’s okay to be yourself, even if you’re different from how people expect you to be.
 Rainbow Tigers aren’t meant to be orange tigers, anymore than orange tigers are meant to be Rainbow Tigers.
 There’s room for everyone in this world, and we can all learn from each other.
 But if you do feel the call of the Rainbow Tiger, don’t ignore it.
 Embrace your inner tiger, and dare to be rainbow.
 The world doesn’t have enough of us as it is.